Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 If you are facing deportation, consider contacting an experienced and skillful deportation defense lawyer to give yourself a chance at avoiding deportation.
 An attorney can provide the knowledge, experience, and guidance necessary to increase the chances of a successful LPR cancellation of removal application.

 Cancellation of removal is a form of relief from removal proceedings for LPRs.
-In other words, it provides a way for LPRs to avoid being deported from the country.
+In other words, it provides a way for LPRs to avoid being deported.

 Cancellation of removal of a lawful permanent resident is outlined in section 240A of the Immigration and Nationality Act.
 An individual must meet specific eligibility requirements to be eligible for cancellation of removal proceedings.
 These include:

 It is important to note that LPRs who have been convicted of certain crimes, including but not limited to, aggravated felonies, may not be eligible for cancellation of removal.
+Moreover, crimes involving moral turpitude or any criminal convictions can affect eligibility.
 Additionally, LPRs who have been placed in removal proceedings due to security or terrorism-related grounds may also not be eligible for cancellation of removal.

 As per the provisions of the Immigration and Nationality Act, cancellation of removal is available only once and cannot be used as a relief more than one time.